RNA and Protein Synthesis: A Student Exploration

 DNA to RNA (Transcription)

 During transcription, the DNA double helix is temporarily unwound, and one of the strands serves as a template for mRNA synthesis.
 RNA polymerase reads the DNA template in the 3' to 5' direction and synthesizes a complementary mRNA strand in the 5' to 3' direction.
-The newly synthesized mRNA undergoes processing, including the addition of a 5' cap and a 3' poly-A tail, which protect the mRNA and facilitate its export from the nucleus.
+The newly synthesized mRNA undergoes processing, including the addition of a 5' cap and a 3' poly-A tail, which protect the mRNA and support its export from the nucleus.

 RNA to Protein (Translation)